ADHD Adapted Counselling

 For many people with ADHD, sensory and emotional dysregulation and rejection sensitivity can be the most troublesome ADHD symptoms to manage.
 Alone or together, these symptoms can create problems in communication, problems at work, and in relationships.
 Low self-esteem, stress, feelings of isolation, loneliness, depression, and anxiety can then result.
 This is a double whammy for those with ADHD.

-ADHD counselling can provide much-needed support and tools to help you achieve emotion regulation and manage rejection sensitivity while also addressing co-occurring stress, anxiety and depression that can result.
+ADHD adapted counselling can provide much-needed support and tools to help you achieve emotion regulation and manage rejection sensitivity while also addressing co-occurring stress, anxiety and depression that can result.
 Counselling is also able to address the trauma that many ADHDers will experience, or negative coping strategies like substance misuse, which tend to present more frequently for clients with ADHD.

 If you’re living with ADHD or suspect you might have it, know that there is help available to you in the form of ADHD counselling.
 Book your free consultation with Tracey today.